-In[47]:= \mathbf{Quit}
+In[46]:= $$\mathbf{Quit}$$

-7 Conclusion
+8 Conclusion

 SumCracker is a software package for dealing with nonstandard expressions involving symbolic sums and, more generally, recursively defined sequences.
 It provides tools for proving identities and inequalities, and for finding identities of a prescribed form.
-A collection of example problems was given which at present cannot be solved by any other software package.
+We have given a collection of example problems most of which at present cannot be solved by any other software package.